 This is because the lawyer is compelled to keep all privileged information confidential.
 Handing over the files could violate that obligation.

 The lawyer may refuse to hand over the files if they believe the new lawyer is incompetent to handle the case.

 This is because the lawyer is bound to act in the best interests of their former client.
 They may decide that the new lawyer is not the best person to represent the client.

 Besides this, you can do many things to get your files copied from your previous lawyer.
 So don’t lose hope.
-Surely you can get your files copied and get them to your new lawyer.
+Surely, you can get your files copied and sent to your new lawyer.

 Can a Lawyer Refuse to Give Me My File?